SaiGawand12/password-strength-tester/README.md

 - **HTML**: Structure of the web page.
 - **CSS**: Styling for the layout, strength bar, and pop-up animations.
 - **JavaScript**: Password strength evaluation, dynamic updates of the UI, and pop-up interactions.
+- **Python (Flask)**: Backend server that checks the password strength based on rules.

 ---

 ## License

-This project is licensed under the MIT License - see the [https://github.com/SaiGawand12/password-strength-tester/blob/main/LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICSENSE) file for details.

 ---

 ### Notes:
-- If you'd like to implement a backend for more accurate password strength evaluation, you can use libraries like `zxcvbn` or integrate it with any server-side language like Python, Node.js, etc.
-- The current version only simulates password strength with basic client-side JavaScript.
+- The current password strength evaluation is done using basic rules in Flask (such as checking length, uppercase letters, numbers).
+You can further enhance this with more advanced algorithms or integrate libraries like `zxcvbn`.
+- The pop-up is triggered once the user leaves the password field, offering humorous feedback based on the password's strength.

 ---

-Feel free to customize the application and use it as a learning project, or add more features like a password generator, password validation rules, etc.
+Feel free to customize the application and use it as a learning project or add more features like a password generator, password validation rules, etc.

+---

+This README includes both the **Flask backend** and **frontend** setup, along with how everything works together.